kongying-tavern/viteky/README.md

 ## Deploy

-Release deployment powered by [Netlify](https://www.netlify.com).
-This deployment is built from the latest released version, so users will not see unreleased changes.
-The domain name is <https://viteky.yuanshen.site/>

-Developer deployment powered by GitHub Pages.
+Developer deployment powered by [Netlify](https://www.netlify.com).
 This deployment is built from the latest commit, so developers could preview the latest changes.
-The domain name is <https://kongying-tavern.github.io/viteky>
+The domain name is <https://infallible-noyce-62bbb9.netlify.app/>

 ## License